 The sliding scale of thermal insulation pricing starts with mineral wools and moves through to expanded polystyrene, and then on to foil-backed polyurethane (which has now been improved to combat the pollutant chemicals used in its production).

 These options can start from a few pounds per m2, ending up at around £20 per m2 for the best performing options/thicknesses.

 When it comes to acoustics, look for the denser insulation options – 24kg per m2 for walls and anything up to 100kg per m2 for intermediate floors.

 My preference with timber-joisted floors is to use a really dense 30-40mm of acoustic insulation with a 19mm plasterboard plank sandwiched between two layers of flooring-grade chipboard; this combination deals brilliantly with both airborne and impact noise.

 It’s a more expensive option for both materials and labour, and has to be thought through as a detail before you start building, but it’s well worth it if noise mitigation is important to you.

 Tim Doherty’s article was originally published in 2013.
-It has been updated with the latest cost guide from the Build It Estimating Service, published in June 2018.
+It was updated on 2nd May 2019 with the latest cost guidance, including prices from the Build It Estimating Service.